 As part of She’s Right’s participation in 16 days of activism to end violence against women, each article will be dedicated to a New Zealand woman who has lost her life due to gender-based violence.
-This article is dedicated to Blessie Gotingco, killed by a man on 24 May 2014, at the age of 56.
+This article is dedicated to Blessie Gotingco, killed on 24 May 2014, at the age of 56.

 By Jessica Sutton.